edgd1er/jeedom-rpi/README.md

       - MYSQL_JEEDOM_PASSWD mysql username password
 ```

+### Secrets

+the hereunder variables may be replaced by secrets:
+- JEEDOM_ENCRYPTION_KEY
+- ROOT_PASSWD
+- MYSQL_ROOT_PASSWD
+- MYSQL_JEEDOM_PASSWD

+create a file with that name in the docker-compose.yml's directory.

 ### https support

 default certificates are generated during apache's configuration.
 Mounting or copying the file to /etc/ssl/certs